 Purchasing an electric car and a solar installation in a short time frame can be an intimidating financially.
 Fortunately, because consumer-owned solar power is so much cheaper than the utility’s electricity, let alone gasoline, the combination actually accelerates the payoff.

-“I am very cognizant that not everyone can do the upfront cost of solar panels, but if I’m talking to somebody who might spend their money on an SUV or something, I would stress how much money you save in the long run, how relatively quickly it pays itself off,” Angela explained.
-“It’s an investment, and I don’t think 8 years is a bad return on the investment.
-And then you’re home free, right?
-You’re just getting money from the electric company.
-So if you take the long view of things, then you make an upfront investment now, you save in the long run with all of these added benefits.”
+“I am very cognizant that not everyone can do the upfront cost of solar panels, but I would stress how much money you save in the long run and how relatively quickly it pays itself off,” Angela explained.
+“It’s an investment, and I don’t think 8 years is a bad return on the investment.”